liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 it either pops up in a particularly named window or appears in a frameset.
 And you can set an icon for the page that appears in the navigation menu.

-**Mobile Rule Groups:** allows you to apply rules for how this page should be rendered for various mobile devices.
-You can set these up in the *Mobile Device Rules* section of the Control Panel.
+**Mobile Device Rules:** allows you to apply rules for how this page should be rendered for various mobile devices.
+You can set these up in the *Mobile Device Rules* section of Site Administration.

 **Embedded Portlets:** only appears if you have embedded one or more portlets on the page.
 To embed a portlet on a page, first look up its portlet name in